 - Flickr Creative Commons: You will always find great photographs here.
 Just keep in mind to always give credit to the photographer.

 - Free Images: A great photography resource, which has a wide variety of royalty free images.

 - Unsplash: A popular site, full of free images that you can use for whatever you need.

 Use Easy Fonts

-Remember, if you ever feel confused about which font to choose, then just use Georgia, Arial, Calibri or Helvetica.
+Remember, if you ever feel confused about which font to choose, then just use Georgia, Arial, Calibri, or Helvetica.
 These are the simplest fonts with the highest readability.
-And you don’t have to pay anything for fonts.
-Neat huh.
+And you don’t have to pay anything for them.
+Neat, huh?